-Eitan : We are working on 2 Live shoots at the moment with a representative from Ableton Live.
-We are aiming to have it as live as possible , making music on the spot!
+Eitan : We are aiming to make our sets it as live as possible, making music on the spot!
 The difficulty here isn’t to record live, but to make it sound just as good as a well-produced track.
 It’s a very hard, yet fun process.
 We have already done plenty of ground work, pushing Ableton to the max and programming our own plugins, but there is still some work to be done.

 Working with a drummer is really inspiring.
 Usually we focus on sounds, pads and melodies but drums are such a big and important part of electronic dance music and it always completes us!
 In fact, our first studio was one we shared with a famous drummer from Israel, named Denis who we also learned a lot from, so in general, drums are a big deal for us.